fqt111/mmdetection-jetson-nano/README.md

 | stage two |  R-50-FP   |   Mask R-CNN    |      16.1      |  38.2  |                [config](https://github.com/open-mmlab/mmdetection/blob/main/configs/mask_rcnn/mask-rcnn_r50_fpn_1x_coco.py)                 |                                [model](https://download.openmmlab.com/mmdetection/v2.0/mask_rcnn/mask_rcnn_r50_fpn_1x_coco/mask_rcnn_r50_fpn_1x_coco_20200205-d4b0c5d6.pth)                                 |
 | stage two |    R-50    | Deformable DETR |       15       |  47.0  | [config](https://github.com/open-mmlab/mmdetection/blob/main/configs/deformable_detr/deformable-detr-refine-twostage_r50_16xb2-50e_coco.py) | [model](https://download.openmmlab.com/mmdetection/v3.0/deformable_detr/deformable-detr-refine-twostage_r50_16xb2-50e_coco/deformable-detr-refine-twostage_r50_16xb2-50e_coco_20221021_184714-acc8a5ff.pth) |

+The following are some of analysis between these six models.
+One-stage and two-stage object detection algorithms are based on the way they perform object detection.
+One-stage algorithms directly predict the location and class of the objects in a single step, while two-stage algorithms first generate region proposals, and then refine them to predict the object class and location.
+1) One-stage Object Detection Algorithms:
++ Single Shot Detector (SSD): SSD is a one-stage object detection algorithm that uses a single neural network to predict the bounding boxes and class probabilities for multiple objects in a single shot.
+SSD is known for its high accuracy, speed, and efficiency.
+It uses a multi-scale feature map to detect objects of different sizes and aspect ratios.
+However, it may struggle with detecting small objects.
++ You Only Look Once (YOLO): YOLO is another one-stage object detection algorithm that uses a single neural network to predict the bounding boxes and class probabilities for multiple objects in a single shot.
+YOLO is known for its real-time object detection capabilities and its ability to detect small objects.
+YOLO also uses a multi-scale feature map to detect objects of different sizes and aspect ratios.
++ RetinaNet: RetinaNet is a one-stage object detection algorithm that uses a feature pyramid network to detect objects at multiple scales.
+RetinaNet addresses the class imbalance problem in one-stage object detection algorithms by using a focal loss function that gives more weight to hard examples.
+2) Two-stage Object Detection Algorithms:
+- Faster R-CNN: Faster R-CNN is a two-stage object detection algorithm that uses a region proposal network (RPN) to generate region proposals and a second network to refine the proposals and predict the object class and location.
+Faster R-CNN is known for its high accuracy, but it may be slower than one-stage algorithms.
+- Mask R-CNN: Mask R-CNN is an extension of Faster R-CNN that adds a third branch to the network to predict object masks in addition to the object class and location.
+Mask R-CNN is known for its accurate object detection and segmentation capabilities.
+- Deformable Dert: Deformable Dert is a two-stage object detection algorithm that uses deformable convolutional networks to improve the accuracy of object detection.
+Deformable Dert is known for its ability to handle object deformations and occlusions and can achieve high accuracy even in challenging scenarios.
+Overall, one-stage algorithms like SSD and YOLO are generally faster and more efficient but may struggle with detecting small objects, while two-stage algorithms like Faster R-CNN and Mask R-CNN are generally more accurate but may be slower.
+Deformable Dert is a more recent two-stage algorithm that aims to improve the accuracy of object detection, especially in challenging scenarios.
 ### jetson nano and dd backup